How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 Online Tools for Theme and Plugin Detection

-When manual methods don’t yield enough information, specialized online tools can do the heavy lifting for you.
+When manual methods don’t yield enough information, specialized online tools can do the heavy lifting for you in helping you find out which WordPress theme a site is using.

 Several online services have been developed specifically for WordPress theme and plugin detection: